Digging deep into Windows 10

 Start menu folders

 What’s old is new again: You can create basic Start menu folders in Windows 10, organizing Live Tiles into clusters.
 Simply drag your Start menu apps on top of each other to create folders that expand when clicked on.
+As of the October 2018 Update, you can now name the folders you create, but you have to expand it open to see the option.

 Night Light spares your eyes as you browse the evening away.
 It swipes functionality from the beloved f.lux app to adjust your screen’s color temperature during after-dark computing sessions.
 That makes it easier to fall asleep when you’re done.